Baggage Rules, Limits, & Fees

 For carry-on bags, Air China Airlines allows passengers to bring one piece of luggage on board, with a maximum weight limit of 10 kilograms (22 pounds) and dimensions not exceeding 55 cm x 40 cm x 20 cm (21.6 in x 15.7 in x 7.8 in).
 Additionally, passengers are allowed to bring one personal item such as a laptop bag or handbag.
 It is important to ensure that your carry-on bags comply with these weight and dimension limits to avoid any additional fees or inconvenience.

 When it comes to checked baggage, Air China Airlines has different allowances depending on the class of travel and the destination.
 For domestic flights within China, Economy Class passengers are allowed one piece of checked baggage weighing up to 20 kilograms (44 pounds), while Business Class passengers are allowed two pieces weighing up to 30 kilograms (66 pounds) each.
 For international flights, the allowances vary based on the specific route and class of travel, so it is advisable to check with the airline or refer to their website for the most up-to-date information.

 Extra, Oversized, and Special Items

-Please note that air carriers often change the details of these rules and requirements, so be sure to check directly with Alaska Airlines on the day you are flying for the most accurate information.
+Note that air carriers often change the details of these rules and requirements, so be sure to check directly with the airline on the day you are flying for the most accurate information.
 Additionally, members of frequent flier programs may enjoy additional baggage allowances or benefits, so it is advisable to review the specific terms and conditions of the program to make the most of your membership.

 Is your flight on time?
-Get real-time Alaska Flight Status to find out.
+Get real-time Air China Flight Status to find out.